 HDD Spindle Motor

-Hard drive spindle motor is three-phased that provides stability of magnetic disks rotation mounted on an axis (spindle) of the engine.
-The stator of the engine has three windings included by a star with the tap in the middle, and a rotor contains permanent section magnet.
+The hard drive spindle motor is three-phased which provides stability of magnetic disks rotation mounted on an axis (spindle) of the engine.
+The stator of the engine has three windings included by a star with the tap in the middle, and a rotor contains a permanent section magnet.
 To provide small palpation on big turns, hydrodynamic bearings are used in the engine.

 The start of the spindle motor is made after full internal diagnostics of the hard drive.
 At first spindle motor is spun in the forced mode without the analysis of rotation speed of magnetic disks; therefore, the computer power supply should have a reserve of peak power, and after the removal of magnetic heads from the parking zone the speed of rotation is controlled by a servo marking signal, recorded at store manufacturing.
 Electronics marks out servo marks located between sectors from the general stream of the readout data and stabilizes the constant speed of rotation according to them.
 Stability of rotation is especially important with the increase of density of data recording on a magnetic surface of disks.